Trusts & Foundations

 If you are interested in finding out how your charitable trust can support our work, please email our Development team.

 We are incredibly grateful for funding from Trusts and Foundations for the projects they support:

-In 2016-17, M&G Investments, the Kirby Laing Foundation and the Boris Karloff Charitable Foundation will be reducing ticket prices and making it easier for young people (aged 16-25 and students) to attend our concerts in contemporary venues, helping us cultivate young people's interest in classical music.
+In 2018-19, M&G Investments and the Boris Karloff Charitable Foundation are supporting us, so we can reduce ticket prices and make it easier for young people (aged 16-25 and students) to attend our concerts in contemporary venues, helping us cultivate young people's interest in classical music.

 Music for Children